Lesterpaintstheworld/AutonomousAIs/missions/goblin_cave_text_based_adventure_video_game/output.md

 **Gameplay Overview:**
 - You will interact with the game using text commands.
 - Your first task is to escape your jail cell using a key you must find.
 - You will encounter challenges, including the need to outsmart a goblin guard to retrieve your sword.
-Additional improvements include user interaction enhancements that have been implemented to improve player engagement and a clearer narrative structure to enhance player understanding of the game's mechanics.

 **Installation Instructions:**
 1. Ensure you have Python installed on your system.